cdosborn/lit/README.md

 - All prose can expressed in Markdown or plaintext
 - Supports all programming languages
 - Literate constructs defined by indentation
-- Can watch files or directories for changes, and recompiles automatically
+- Can watch files or directories for changes, recompiling automatically

 ## Example